5/2/2024

 Bose George

-OK, great, thanks.
-And then in terms of capital return, you know, that insurance enforced to be flattest this year, I guess, leverage low.
+Okay, great.
+Thanks.
+And then in terms of capital return, you noted insurance in force to be, you know, flattish this year, I guess, leveraged low.
 Should we assume, you know, essentially all your earnings this year could go towards capital return?

 speaker

-I think, you know, both and Nathan can add on if he wants to, but I think ultimately, you know, we've demonstrated over the last couple of years a willingness to return capital when we have viewed that we have access at MGIC and ultimately the holding company, you know, both through increasing the dividends, shareholders, as well as the share repurchase.
-And as we've talked the last couple of quarters with fewer of that cash that the holding company needed to service that or repurchase that, it's allowed us to have more share repurchase activity.
-So I think, you know, that the last couple of quarters are pretty representative of the sort of flexibility we have there and sort of the willingness to repurchase when we think it's a good value.
+I think both, and Nathan can add on if he wants to, but I think ultimately we've demonstrated over the last couple of years a willingness to return capital when we have viewed that we have access at MGIC and ultimately at the holding company, both through increasing the dividends, shareholders, as well as the share repurchase.
+And as we've talked the last couple of quarters with With fewer of that cash that the holding company needed to service debt or repurchase debt, it's allowed us to have more share repurchase activity.
+So I think, you know, the last couple quarters are pretty representative of the sort of flexibility we have there and sort of the willingness to repurchase when we think it's a good value.

 speaker